Skip to main content

 How a location is determined

-When a carer taps the Start or End button for a visit, the app captures the device’s current GPS coordinates, longitude and latitude.
-The system then calculates the distance between the carer’s location and the client’s registered address, which is displayed on the Client Records Visit page.
+When a carer taps the Start or End button for a visit, the app captures the device's current GPS coordinates at that moment.
+The system then calculates the distance between the carer's location and the client's registered address, which is displayed on the Client Records Visit page.

 The device uses the following methods to attempt to determine its location.
 These are in order of accuracy.